Particular/docs.particular.net/samples/wcf/sample.md

 snippet: wcf-proxy-call

 The proxy will asynchronously wait until the response or the cancellation is received.
-A response is sent with a regular handler hosted in the same endpoint
+A response is sent from a regular handler hosted in the same endpoint

 snippet: wcf-reply-handler